 The Global Industry Classification Standard (GICS®) was developed by and/or is the exclusive property of MSCI, Inc. and Capital IQ, Inc. (“Capital IQ”).
 GICS is a service mark of MSCI and Capital IQ and has been licensed for use by CFRA.

-For residents of the European Union/European Economic Area: Research reports are originally distributed by CFRA UK Limited (company number 08456139 registered in England & Wales with its registered office address at 131 Edgware Road, London, W2 2AP, United Kingdom).
-CFRA UK Limited is an Appointed Representative of Hutchinson Lilley Investments LLP, which is regulated by the UK Financial Conduct Authority (No. 582181).
+For residents of the European Union/European Economic Area: Research reports are originally distributed by CFRA UK Limited (company number 08456139 registered in England & Wales with its registered office address at PO Box 698, Titchfield House, 69-85 Tabernacle Street, London, EC2A 4RR, United Kingdom).
+CFRA UK Limited is regulated by the UK Financial Conduct Authority (No. 775171).

-For residents of Malaysia: Research reports are originally distributed by Standard & Poor’s Malaysia Sdn.
-Bhd.
-(S&P Malaysia) under license from Accounting Research & Analytics, LLC.
-S&P Malaysia is regulated by Securities Commission Malaysia (License No. CMSL/A0181/2007).
+For residents of Malaysia: Research reports are originally distributed by CFRA MY Sdn Bhd (Company No. 683377-A) (formerly known as Standard & Poor’s Malaysia Sdn Bhd) (“CFRA Malaysia”), a wholly-owned subsidiary of CFRA US.
+CFRA Malaysia is regulated by Securities Commission Malaysia (License No. CMSL/A0181/2007).

 For residents of all other countries: Research reports are originally distributed by Accounting Research & Analytics, LLC d/b/a CFRA.